beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 #### Save changes

 ##### git add
-Aggregates the new/updated content in the Working directory to the Staging area(Index) for the next commit.
+Aggregates the new/updated content from the Working directory to the Staging area(Index) for the next commit.

 ``` sh